JJSlabbert/iTilt-digital-hydrometer/README.md

   Inspect solder joints for bridges.
 Inspect the resistors (voltage devider) between the pcb and ESP32.

+3 While Fermenting, the gravity and tilt is to low (ABV is to high) or iTilt stop working

+  This may be caused by a leaking PET preform.
+Remove the iTilt from your beer, clean the electronics with isopropyl alcohol (99%) and let it dry.

 # PATENT RIGHTS
 The tilt (comercial hydro meter) has a Patent in the USA.
 I am not awaire of any similiar patent in any other country.
 The USA Patent may apply if you are staying in the USA.
 Fortunate in may country, we have proper patent right laws.
 You will not be able to register a micro controler, battery management system and gyro as a patent.
 All boat, airplaine companies and courts will laught at such a patent.